jingleyang/security_ctf/pwnable.kr/01_level.md

 ### random

-It is a vulnerability that using rand() without initialisint the seed firstly.
+It is a vulnerability that using rand() without initialising the seed firstly.

 The vulnerable source code is: